AustinListerud/277FinalApp/README.md

 This project is a Pong clone with a few changes.

-To get the program to run you will need to get the project in your IDE set up to run SDL2.
+To get the program to run you will need to get the project in your IDE set up to run the SDL2 framework.

 bumpertennis.cpp contains the main function